 We buy thoroughbred foals aged between six to eight months old and sell them within the year as ‘yearlings’.
 In the trade, it is known as ‘pinhooking’.

-If you had invested in JR Bloodstock Investment’s pinhooking operation for each of the past seven years, you would have seen a profit every year, with an average annual return of + 24%, inclusive of all costs.
+If you had invested in JR Bloodstock Investment’s pinhooking operation in each of the past ten years you would have enjoyed an average annual return of +22.85%, inclusive of all costs.

 JR Bloodstock Investment Performance